Welcome back to your Consultant track

 - Message hierarchy builders

-A methodical approach to breaking down business problems into manageable parts, using hypothesis-based thinking and structured logic trees.
+Definition: A methodical approach to breaking down business problems into manageable parts, using hypothesis-based thinking and structured logic trees.

-Consulting Examples:
+Consulting examples:

 - Diagnosing root causes in performance gaps